jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 ### Create your application

 An application is like a box to keep some devices in - normally doing the same thing - on larger deployments this may be 1,000's of similar devices.
-Starting out it it is likely to be just a few so there is no need to get concerned about how to divide up your use just yet.
+Starting out it is likely to be just a few so there is no need to get concerned about how to divide up your use just yet.

 Onced logged in to the console you can go in to Applications to create your first application.
 The ID must be all lower case or numbers, no spaces, dashes are OK and it has to be unique to the entire TTN community - so `first-app` will be rejected - you could use `your-username-first-app` as that's likely to be unique.
 The name and description are for your own use and are optional.